rgurrala/CarGiant/README.md

 src/main/java/support/base class- this as @Before and @After methods

+src/main/java/support/JsonFile- holds the cars.json file for the test data

 src/main/java/support/ElementUtils- have common reusable customised selenium methods

 src/main/java/support/WebModel- this hold return types methods for each class, facilitates chaining of the methods